lkk688/edgeAI/docs/curriculum/02a_linux_basics.md

 - Understanding system architecture is crucial for performance optimization
 - Security hardening is essential for production deployments
 - Practical experience with hardware interfaces enables IoT integration

-**Future Learning Paths:**
-- Advanced kernel programming and driver development
-- Real-time systems and deterministic computing
-- Container orchestration and edge deployment
-- Custom Linux distribution creation
-- Performance tuning and optimization techniques

-This foundation prepares you for advanced topics in edge AI, embedded systems, and high-performance computing on Jetson platforms.